-Extra-curricular activities are open at no charge to all students, whether residing on or off campus.
+Extra-curricular activities are open at no charge to all students, if programs allow, whether residing on or off campus.

 Take advantage of workshops designed to help students make informed college choices, better understand the admission process at selective colleges and universities, and prepare for success in the college classroom.
 Learn more »

 New England’s largest annual college fair – now in its 25th year.
 Meet recruiting and admissions representatives from more than 100 colleges, universities and conservatories.

 Brown libraries and study centers are available for research, browsing or quiet study throughout the summer.
 Highlights include the John D. Rockefeller Library ("the Rock"), The Sciences Library and the Friedman Study Center, and the special collections at the John Hay Library.

 Brown Writing Center

 The Writing Center helps students choose and refine topics, and write organized, well supported, and eloquent essays.
 The Center offers summer hours especially for Brown Pre-College students.